What is a sputum Gram’s stain?

-The test is sometimes called Gram stain of sputum.
-It is named after its inventor, Hans Christian Gram.
+The test is sometimes called a Gram’s stain of sputum.
+It’s named after its inventor, Hans Christian Gram.

 - shortness of breath